Person9023/DigBuild/README.md

 - `test`: runs unit tests (if any).

-Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific
+Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.

-The current beta versions are free to compile and use yourself, but once the version Alpha 1.0.0 is complete this repository will go private project.
 For example, `core:clean` removes `build` folder only from the `core` project.

+## Project Details

+# Avaliabilty

+The current beta versions are free to compile and use yourself, but once the version Alpha 1.0.0 is complete this repository will go private

+# Current Version

+Beta 0.0.2